TeamMonumenta/monumenta-automation/README.md

 This is a collection of Monumenta's server operations tools, including weekly update, the discord bots, and various tools to investigate and update the world.

+# License & Usage

+The code in this repository is our own original work, developed for the Monumenta minecraft server project.

+You are free to adapt code here for your own purposes under the terms of the GNU Affero Public License - which among other things means that you are free to create derivative works based on things in this repository for any purpose, but if you do you must also release that derived work under an AGPL compatible license and make its source code available (preferably via GitHub fork).

+Note that many of the things here build on various external APIs including Quarry, Kubernetes, Docker, Discord, etc. These dependencies have their own licenses.

+# Overview of this repository

 ## discord_bots

 Here you can find the automation bot and the task bot.